bmehder/bedazzle/articles/03-bedazzlejs-factory-comparison.md.md

 If your needs are simple and static, factories or classes may be fine.
 But if you want flexibility, modularity, and composability, BedazzleJS is a great fit.

 ---

+If you’re ready to skip the boilerplate and build flexible objects the fun way, give BedazzleJS a try.

 ## Try It Out